-We can't claim to care as Christ did if we do not serve others, and we can't claim to know Christ is we do not serve those who are considered to be worthless.
+We can't claim to care as Christ did if we do not serve others, and we can't claim to know Christ is we do not in some way shape or form - serve those who are considered to be worthless.

-May the Holy Spirit give us those opportunities in the months ahead - Amen.
+May the Holy Spirit give us the insight to see these opportunities and step up to serve in this capacity in the months ahead - Amen.